How to Use Your Health Insurance for Mental Health Care

 Talk to your health insurance provider

-If you already have insurance, call your provider and find out what your plan provides for mental health coverage.
+If you have insurance, call your provider to learn what your plan covers for mental health care.
 Most insurance plans cover therapeutic services.
-Start with your insurer’s network of mental health providers and note if they have a subspecialty that may be relevant to your needs, such as depression or bipolar disorder, and their approaches to care.
+Start with your insurer's network of mental health providers.
+Note if they have a subspecialty relevant to your needs, such as depression or bipolar disorder, and their treatment approaches.

 3. 3